• Skip to primary navigation

 • 400 g coconut milk

-• 2 tablespoon olive oil sub with any other flavourless oil of choice
+• 2 tbsp olive oil sub with any other flavourless oil of choice

 • 2 large garlic cloves minced

-• ½ tablespoon lemon grass I used dried lemongrass for this recipe substitute with fresh one.
+• ½ tbsp lemon grass I used dried lemongrass for this recipe substitute with fresh one.

-• 1 tablespoon each of soy sauce and Worcestershire sauce I used both ingredients to substitute for (1 tbsp) fish sauce since I didn’t have any on hand.
+• 1 tbsp each of soy sauce and Worcestershire sauce I used both ingredients to substitute for (1 tbsp) fish sauce since I didn’t have any on hand.

 • Salt and pepper to season the salmon